Everybody knows someone who jumped on the Bitcoin train back in 2009, and later cashed out for millions—or for a paltry hundred bucks.

 Security operations are in a bind, then, because for many the only way to spot mining software is to manually flag each instance you come across as malicious activity.
 But bad actors in this space are as prolific and inventive as bad actors in every other vein of cybercrime, which makes it a real pain for SecOps to keep up.

 This is where technologies like ExtraHop Reveal(x) come in.
-Because Reveal(x) security analytics provides internal visibility by analyzing your actual wire data, using AI to surface all anomalous behavior on the network, you don't need to manually flag signatures or sift through alerts.
+Because Reveal(x) security analytics provides internal visibility by analyzing your actual wire data, using ML to surface all anomalous behavior on the network, you don't need to manually flag signatures or sift through alerts.

 Reveal(x) will notice any unusual behavior for you, and give your security team the anomaly context, a map of any affected assets and their dependencies, and a scope of the potential attack.
 That way you can quickly prioritize which attacks are putting your most critical assets at risk and send out the troops in time to stop further damage.